Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Shining a Light on Regulatory Enforcement

-Murky, nebulous, and impenetrable are words commonly used when trying to understand how agencies enforce regulations.
-Join us for an interactive discussion over breakfast with a panel of federal and state regulators who will shed light on that gray area of policy known as regulatory enforcement.
+Join us for an interactive discussion over breakfast with a panel of federal and state regulators who will shed light on the gray area of policy known as regulatory enforcement.
 What factors are considered when agencies plan their enforcement strategies?
-How do agencies balance the potential unintended consequences that can result from blunt enforcement policies with the need for such tactics?
-The panelists’ brief presentations will be followed by a facilitated discussion, providing the audience with the opportunity to participate and perhaps walk away with a new vocabulary: Clear, transparent, understandable…
+How do agencies balance the potential unintended consequences that can result from blunt enforcement policies?
+The panelists’ brief presentations will be followed by a facilitated discussion, providing the audience with the opportunity to participate.

 9:00 – 10:30 A.M.